-Mike Diebold: 5 Fast Facts You Need to Know
+Michael Diebold: 5 Fast Facts You Need to Know

 5. Diebold, Who Told Detectives ‘My Life Is Totally Over,’ Is Being Held on $500,000 Bail at the Westmoreland County Prison

-Diebold told detectives after his arrest, “that he knew that sexual contact with a 14-year child was wrong and illegal and that his life was totally over,” according to court documents obtained by WTAE-TV.
+Diebold told detectives after his arrest, “that he knew sexual contact with a 14 year old child was wrong and illegal and that his life was totally over,” according to court documents obtained by Heavy.

+He told police that he “has been utilizing the internet to post adds to personal sections for the last several years,” according to the criminal complaint.
+He was “shown a copy of his Kik username and profile picture.
+He acknowledged that was his profile picture and user name, Kutekop4you,” police said.

+“He stated that he utilities the Kik messenger app to talk to friends and other people that he has met online.
+Diebeold was read some of the communications he had with the purported minor.
+While being read these communications Diebold acknowledged that these were in fact his communications with the purported minor,” according to the criminal complaint.

 Diebold remains in custody on $500,000 bail at the Westmoreland County Prison, according to online records.
 He is scheduled to appear in court January 16 for his arraignment.
 His attorney, Duke George, told the New York Times on Sunday that arrangements are being made for him to post bond.
 He said the bail amount is “exorbitant” and “unbelievable,” according to the Times.